Brocade acquisition of Ruckus good news for resellers

 The US$1.2 billion deal provides Brocade with a wireless component and Ruckus with a networking component, with Brocade noting Ruckus’ product line - which it dubs ‘a complete Wi-Fi solution’ - is a ‘natural extension’ adding WLAN technology and solutions to Brocade’s wired and software networking portfolio.

 “The product lines are very complementary,” Brocade says.
-“Brocade has leading solutions for storage area, data centre, campus and software networking as well as network monitoring and analytics.
+“Brocade has leading solutions for storage area, data center, campus and software networking as well as network monitoring and analytics.

 “Ruckus complements that with wireless networking solutions that extend out to the wireless edge of the network.”